 Influence of northern sense of humour; “if you don’t laugh, you’d cry!” attitude.
 Humour an antidote to artistic seriousness.

-Parr’s use of saturated colour.
+Parr’s use of saturated colour is noted.

 Common Sense from 1995 to 1996 about ” a dominant shift in modern life to a culture obsessed with consumerism.”
 Parr considered it one of his best; it accompanied a worldwide exhibition that earned Parr a place in the Guiness Book of Records.
 I see it as a comment on the contemporary world through the medium of kitsch).
 The photographs, many of food, were taken with a macro lens and ring flash and document the low points of contemporary diet.